nd3velop/merchants-guide-to-the-galaxy/README.md

 # merchants-guide-to-the-galaxy

+To execute the program use the releas or generate a new jar file with Maven.
+To build it with Maven execute the command `mvn clean package` in the application root.

 ## Description

 You decided to give up on earth after the latest financial collapse left 99.99% of the earth's population with 0.01% of the wealth.
 Luckily, with the scant sum of money that is left in your account, you are able to afford to rent a spaceship, leave earth, and fly all over the galaxy to sell common metals and dirt (which apparently is worth a lot).